 This guide will provide a basic outline and ready reference guide of health care benefit programs, specifically Medicare and Medicaid in New York State.
-These governmental programs are available to various individuals including seniors, individuals with special needs and the financially needy subject to certain eligibility requirements and are in need of medical assistance.
+These governmental programs are available to various individuals who need medical assistance, including seniors, individuals with special needs and the financially needy, subject to certain eligibility requirements.